 - Eastbound vessels shall report 20 minutes before passing Fläckgrund light to Hanko VTS on VHF channel 67.

 - Westbound vessels shall report 20 minutes before passing Fläckgrund light to Archipelago VTS on VHF channel 71.

 Meeting and overtaking prohibitions

-Meeting and overtaking is permanently prohibited in the following areas covered by Bothnia VTS:
+Meeting and overtaking is permanently prohibited in the following area covered by Hanko VTS:

 A vessel must always notify both the VTS and the Finnish Border Guard when anchoring in Finland’s territorial waters.
 The vessel must make the notification either itself or through its agent.
 In addition, a vessel anchoring in territorial waters is required to make an electronic customs declaration, even if the vessel is not going to call at a Finnish port.

 After leaving a port in Finland, the vessel must also check with the Finnish Border Guard whether anchoring in Finnish territorial waters is possible.
 Also in this case, a vessel remaining at anchor must make an electronic customs declaration.

 Upon request, VTS can adjust the brightness of aids to navigation in the Port of Hanko.

 There are following V-AIS-AtoNs in the Hanko VTS area:

 - Hanko No 10 59° 48,54'N 022° 54.27'E